A List Of The Labour MPs Leaving The Party – And Everything You Need To Know About Why

 MP since 2010

-Elected as an MP for his hometown of Luton South under Ed Miliband, Gavin Shuker said he and his former Labour colleagues were resigning from the Labour Party because “like millions of others, we believe our values no longer find expression in today’s broken politics”.
+Elected as an MP for his hometown under Ed Miliband, Gavin Shuker said he and his former Labour colleagues were resigning from the Labour Party to form an independent group because “like millions of others, we believe our values no longer find expression in today’s broken politics”.

+Meanwhile, in a message to his constituents on Facebook, Shuker accused the Labour Party of being “riddled with anti-Semitism”, threatening national security and “content to enable the hard Tory Brexit”.

 Angela Smith